 Paul Onditi | Kenya

-Born in Kenya in 1980, Paul Onditi moved to Germany in 2000, where he studied art at the Hochschule für Gestaltung in Offenbach am Main.
-In 2010 he returned to Nairobi, where he is currently living and practicing.
+Paul moved to Germany in 2000, where he studied art at the Hochschule für Gestaltung in Offenbach am Main and returned to Nairobi in 2010.

 Part of a generation of young African artists working on the continent whose engagement with contemporary practice is rapidly gaining international attention, Onditi’s paintings explore richly layered images and contemporary global issues through the use of highly experimental, labour intensive techniques.
 Filmstrips, prints, transferred images, pared down layers of pigment, caustic acid and thin layers of oil paint are patched together in meticulous ways to visualise an imaginative world that carefully unpicks at current divisions and tensions based on the same ideological, political and religious differences that have plagued our collective existence since time immemorial.